The Girls’ Leadership Network (GLN):

 The Practioners’ Learning Network (PLN) is made up of educator/practitioners of the participating organizations.
 The PLN members contribute invaluable knowledge and capacity to help build and support the GHGH movement for health empowerment.
 The PLN educators implement education, training and programming with over 600 youth in the county and collaborate with each other to build capacity and youth development knowledge and principles in their programs.

-Eva supports the Girls’ Leadership Network, the Collaborative HUB and the Practitioner’s Learning Network through the assistance with the planning, promotion, production, delivery, evaluation and reporting of diverse GHGH activities throughout Monterey County.
-Eva also coordinates and facilitates the Girls’ Leadership Network.
+Kayla supports the Girls’ Leadership Network, the Collaborative HUB and the Practitioner’s Learning Network through the assistance with the planning, promotion, production, delivery, evaluation and reporting of diverse GHGH activities throughout Monterey County.
+Kayla also coordinates and facilitates the Girls’ Leadership Network.